 I loved exploring the stones on the beaches, the ‘zawn’ (“vertical fissure or cave cut by wave action into a coast cliff”*) caverns at Porthleven and Gunwalloe, and the black sparkling rocks jutting out of the sea at the Lizard.
 These stones felt like a way of marking home, little solid moments I could carry.
 I was dreaming of the stones of Audre Lorde’s Parting, in which she writes, ‘I talk to rocks / sometimes they answer / double-voiced / as a woman in love / taking leave / in roars of jade.’

 Because of the way I work, in cycles of preparation, printing, and then letting the work dry, I was also able to take full days off from the studio, to explore the local landscape.
 One way that felt pertinent to do this was through women’s football.
-I had been attending matches in London (having not been able to play since April due to an injury) and on my first Sunday, soaking wet already from the short cycle, I arrived at the RNAS community pitch.
+I had been attending matches in London (having not been able to play since April due to an injury) and on my first Sunday, soaking wet already from the short cycle, I arrived at the RNAS Culdrose community pitch.
 Entering the clubhouse, the walls lined with trophies, I purchased a pack of peanuts and crouched by the side of the pitch with my analogue camera, surprising parents and players alike.
 I knew these photos would be a starting point, and I treated this as research, an important way to understand the female body, landscape, and the rifts within.
 Everyone stood around in dry robes, and the girls chased after the football as if it were a prize, as the wind blew anything it could away.

 Another field trip highlight was visiting the old Ponsharden Cemetery.
 Here, the friends of the cemetery have restored the vandalised headstones.
 The ‘dissenters’ burial ground and adjacent Jewish cemetery fell into disuse and a state of great neglect, becoming, for a time, simply an unkept shortcut from the main road to the supermarket.
-Both have now been impeccably restored, with broken headstones repaired and standing proud on the hillside like rock formations sticking out of the sea at low tide; however, they are not yet open to the public.
-I was shown around by Anthony Fagin, a retired ceramicist and custodian of the cemetery, who I’d been in touch with years before about a visit, when I first planned my DYCP project.
+Both have now been impeccably restored, with broken headstones repaired and standing proud on the hillside like rock formations sticking out of the sea at low tide.
+However, they are not yet open to the public and I was shown around by Anthony Fagin, a retired ceramicist and custodian of the cemetery, who I’d been in touch with years before about a visit, when I first planned my DYCP project.
 Anthony spoke lovingly about each headstone and how it had been restored.
-The stones were carved into, like woodblocks, they reminded me of my work and the allusions to texts and scrolls in its carvings.
+The stones were carved into, like woodblocks; they reminded me of my work and the allusions to texts and scrolls in its carvings.

 The two aims I had set myself for this period of funding, intended to help me develop my creative practice, were to work with more photographic imagery in my printmaking, and to incorporate clay into my work.
 Since my residency at Casa Ceniza in Mexico, I have become fascinated with local earth, with clay as a marker of place and another kind of ‘found object’.
 CAST has its own independently run ceramic studio – Clay Trap – and one of the joys of my residency was leaving the studio and going downstairs for open access sessions in the evenings.
-Sarah Fassnidge, who co-runs the studio, showed me amazing foraged clay from the Lizard, and when I ventured down to the Lizard to walk, I could feel this soft earth under my feet that I had touched, days earlier.
+Sarah Fassnidge, who co-runs the studio, showed me amazing foraged clay from the Lizard, and when I ventured down to the Lizard to walk, I could feel this soft earth under my feet that I had touched days earlier.
 When I arrived at CAST, Yusof Abdul-Rahman’s film on China Clay was screening.
 Having watched it, I ventured out to explore the China Clay landscape myself.
 This derelict landscape was foggy and surreal, with reds, yellows, greens and turquoise punctuating the whiteness.
 It made me think about the marks we humans leave on a place, and the way that place leaves marks on us.

 After long days of exploring and making, at night I would often build a fire and read and sketch by the hearth.
 I had not expected to be warm; my studio at Cubitt in London had been freezing when I left.
 The possibility of making work in a warm space was shocking and beautiful.
 When the fire would die down, I would crawl onto the sofa bed, more comfortable than I had anticipated, and lie awake looking at the work by the glow of the lamp.
 At a residency back in 2017 at Oficina Bartolomeu dos Santos in Tavira, Portugal, I had slept upstairs from the print room.
 But never before had I slept in my studio (not even for an occasional night) and this felt like a precious and daunting opportunity.